-On Saturday, June 1, NEADS hosted a Ribbon Cutting Ceremony to celebrate the completion of its new, state-of-the art Canine Center.
+On Saturday, June 1, NEADS hosted a Ribbon Cutting Ceremony to celebrate the completion of its new, state-of-the-art Hawkins Canine Center.
 NEADS was honored to have special guest Lieutenant Governor Karyn Polito, guest speaker MA State Representative Kimberly Ferguson, and keynote speaker Congressman Jim McGovern take part in the ceremony.
-After a short presentation and ribbon cutting ceremony, attendees had the opportunity to tour the Canine Center and enjoy refreshments.
+After a short presentation and ribbon-cutting ceremony, attendees had the opportunity to tour the Canine Center and enjoy refreshments.

 The result: The Canine Center is part of the Master Plan for our campus to produce a positive environment for our dogs as well as our clients when they are on campus.

 The details: The new Canine Center is a cutting-edge Service Dog facility.
 It is light, airy, and cheerful, and designed to minimize stress and provide a healthy environment for our staff and dogs.
 Key components of the new facility include a main work hub, hospitality area, outdoor pavilion area, exam, and specialty care rooms, a grooming room, three kennel wings with 31 individual runs, and outdoor paddock areas.